Frequently asked questions

 3. How long is each swimming lesson?

 All classes last 30 minutes.
-Only exception is the Friday afternoon advanced class at Leith Academy that is 45 minutes.
+Only exception is some of our advanced classes that last 45 minutes.

 Please see ability group section of the parent’s handbook for more information.